-Lebanon and the Middle East have some of the most pressing socio-economic and environmental problems in the world, and companies are still lagging behind their global counterparts in responding to these issues.
-Uncertainty has almost become the byword for businesses in Lebanon.
+Lebanon and the Middle East have some of the most pressing socioeconomic and environmental problems in the world along with political instability and insecurity, and companies are still lagging behind their global counterparts in responding to these issues.
+Uncertainty has almost become the epitome for businesses in Lebanon.
 However, it is in such circumstances that embedding CSR is particularly important.
-Whether this is in taking initiative in efficient management of resources, engaging with stakeholders, creating partnerships, collaborating with governments, or backing investments in social causes; all are indispensible ingredients for alleviating the risks generated by uncertainty and stimulating transformative social and environmental impacts.
-The private sector is not only expected to be the main active players, but also a powerful force for social progress.
+Whether this is in taking initiative in efficient management of resources, engaging with stakeholders, creating partnerships, collaborating with governments, or backing investments in social causes; all are indispensable ingredients for alleviating the risks generated by uncertainty and stimulating transformative social and environmental impacts.
+The private sector is not only expected to be the main active player, but also a powerful force for social progress.